Kai-Denzel-Jane/LCU-SF-Docs/KF-Launcher-Doc.md

 In this folder, you can add .txt files and in these files you can write a new line that will be added to the text list.
 If you want to edit an existing line, add a "_" at the start of your file name, in this file you can write an line and the launcher will edit the line that starts with the same id.

+### Execute JS code :

+There is 2 methods :

+1 : (Recommanded method) Execute your js file as a module so it will be executed by the nodeJS process of Kestrel-Fusion-Launcher

+To do it add a folder named "js" and add in this folder your .js files.

+IMPORTANT : Your js files must end with the character "_" else it don't will be launched as a module. (for example your file can be named "mycode\_.js")

+For using the JS API go [HERE](https://github.com/Kai-Denzel-Jane/LCU-SF-Docs/blob/main/JS-API.md)

+2. Execute your js file forked by the launcher, the launcher will use the .fork() function but i don't recommand it.

+To do it add "_fork" at the end of your file name.

 ### Execute python code :

 **warn** : it don't work if the user haven't python

 Add a folder named "python" and add in this folder your .py files.
 To execute this file after that the game was started just add the character "\_" at the start of your python file.

-### Execute nodeJS code :

-**warn** : it don't work if the user haven't nodeJS

-Add a folder named "js" and add in this folder your .js files.
-To execute this file after that the game was started just add the character "\_" at the start of your js file.

 ### Execute bat script :